 Knowledge is power.
 When you don’t know what to expect in an unfamiliar situation, you must constantly remain on high alert for threats.
 When you are prepared for what lies ahead, however, you are better equipped to make good decisions as the process unfolds.
-We not only empower you with information for the divorce process, we actively strategize to anticipate and head off any threats to a successful outcome.
+Our D.C. divorce attorneys not only empower you with information for the divorce process, we actively strategize to anticipate and head off any threats to a successful outcome.

 One of the ways we prepare our clients for divorce is to help them understand the language of divorce and to offer them a predictive roadmap for the process, including options and consequences, so that they can assume control of how the next chapter of their life will unfold.
-We also help with advising you on tactics and strategy, gathering relevant information, marshalling arguments, engaging other expert professionals (e.g. accountants, child specialists, private investigators, etc.) conducting negotiations, and when needed, representing you in court.
+Our D.C. divorce attorneys also help with advising you on tactics and strategy, gathering relevant information, marshaling arguments, engaging other expert professionals (e.g. accountants, child specialists, private investigators, etc.) conducting negotiations, and when needed, representing you in court.

 As in most jurisdictions, there is a residency requirement to file for divorce in D.C.
 At least one spouse must have resided continuously in the District for six months prior to one member of the couple filing for divorce.
 Military service members meet this residency requirement if they have resided continuously in the District for six months during their service.
 So long as one spouse meets the residency requirement, and has abandoned any prior permanent residence (or “domicile”) in another jurisdiction, either may file for divorce in the District.